 H. influenzae meningitis; H. flu meningitis

 H. influenzae meningitis is caused by Haemophilus influenzae bacteria.
-This is not the same as the flu (influenza), which is caused by the virus.
+This illness is not the same as the flu (influenza), which is caused by a virus.

 Before the Hib vaccine, H. influenzae was the leading cause of bacterial meningitis in children under age 5.
-Since the vaccine became available in the U.S., this type of meningitis occurs in less than 2 in 100,000 children.
+Since the vaccine became available in the United States, this type of meningitis occurs in less than 2 in 100,000 children.

 H. influenzae meningitis may occur after an upper respiratory infection.
 The infection usually spreads from your lungs and airways to your blood, then the brain area.

 Symptoms usually come on quickly, and may include: